yueywangse/542Project/README.md

 # AI Use Disclosure

-No GenAI was used in this project, either in the code or in the report itself.
+GenAI was used to check multiple parts of the code for question 3, especially the data wrangling part, and no where else.